MicrosoftDocs/azure-stack-docs/azure-stack/aks-hci/supported-kubernetes-versions.md

 ## Release and deprecation process

-You can reference upcoming version releases and deprecations on the [AKS on Azure Stack HCI Kubernetes Release Calendar](#AKS-on-Azure-Stack-HCI-Kubernetes-release-calendar).
+You can reference upcoming version releases and deprecations on the [AKS on Azure Stack HCI Kubernetes release calendar](#aks-on-azure-stack-hci-kubernetes-release-calendar).

 For new **minor** versions of Kubernetes: